slimshizn/gerbil/README.md

 ### Report Bandwidth

-Bytes transmitted in and out of each peer is collected every 10 seconds and incremental usage is reported via the "reportBandwidthTo" endpoint.
+Bytes transmitted in and out of each peer are collected every 10 seconds, and incremental usage is reported via the "reportBandwidthTo" endpoint.
 This can be used to track data usage of each peer on the remote server.

 ## CLI Args